kadaster-labs/sensrnet-home/docs/Model.md

 ![Sensor View Model](img/SensRNet-Datamodel-SensorView.png)

+A few notes to concern about this model:

+- A Device is the object of choice to register as the 'container' or 'the box' or 'the installation' you would like to register.
+The general guideline for this is:

+  > If the primary goal of a topological object is sensing then it might be the Device to register in SensRNet (e.g. an integrated smart lamppost).
+If it's primary goal is NOT sensing but something else and it also supports (integrated or non-integrated) sensors it is considered a plain topological object (in BGT for example) and is referenced in the location of the Device registered in SensRNet.

+- The location of a Device in SensRNet is always at the given and registered xyH-array location.
+Of course this can be derived from the `baseObjectId` in (for example) BGT, but this is an explicit action by the user.
+No automated correction are being made when the location in BGT changes (of the referenced object).
+This is because the location of the sensor might be slightly different although still connected to the topological base object.
+This can not be derived automatically.

-This needs to be complemented with 'recipies' of sensible and possible combinations of values.
+- In addition to this during usage of SensRNet the datamodel might be complemented with 'recipies' of sensible and possible combinations of values.
 For example, a temperature data stream has options for _unitOfMeasurement_ between `Degree Celcius` and `Degree Farenheit`, not `percentage CO2`.
+Or maybe even 'recipies' of known devices available on the market.
+This will evolve over time and after the MVP has been released. (i.o.w. out of scope of the MVP ;-)

 ## Events